hiteshjoshi1/commands/aws_learn/networking/vpc.md

 ### NAT Gateway -

-1.Create a NAT gateway in your public subnet.
+1. Create a NAT gateway in your public subnet.
 2. Auto assign an IP to it.
 3. Add the NAT gatweway to the default route table of VPC, which will give all subnets access to it.
 Destination = 0.0.0.0/0